Rana Sanaullah: Narcotics case

-Sanaullah’s plea

 Sanaullah claimed on 10 December 2022 that the case against him was "concocted, designed, and created" after the multiple hearings.
 In the name of justice, equity, and fair play, he pleaded with the court to drop the charges against him.
 Sanaullah's lawyer informed the court that "Sanaullah had nothing to do with narcotics" and that "the case was a political ploy."
 He added that there were contradictions between the witness testimony and the camera footage.

 Imtiaz Ahmed, Assistant Director of the ANF, and Inspector Ehsaan Azam rejected the accusations against him during the final hearing, calling them "false."
 Along with other petitioners, Sanaullah asserted that this was an instance of political victimization.
 They said that Pakistan Tehreek-e-Insaf (PTI) leader Fawad Chaudhry had explicitly stated that this case had not been filed during the administration of ousted primer minister Imran Khan and had instead been brought by "influential people" in the country.

-Acquittal in narcotics case

-Interior Minister Rana Sanaullah was exonerated on December 10th, 2022 by a special court in Lahore following multiple hearings and his submission of a plea.
+Sanaullah was exonerated on December 10, 2022, by a special court in Lahore following multiple hearings and his submission of a plea.